UPPMAX/UPPMAX-documentation/docs/software/picard.md

 module load bioinfo-tools
 ```

-Then search for you favorite Picard version:
+Then search for you favourite Picard version:

 ```bash
 module spider picard